ADA502-FireGuard/frcm-monolith/README.md

 The project git repository is publicly available on [Github](https://github.com/ADA502-FireGuard/frcm-monolith).
 The project consists of two separately developed microservices.
 These services can be found in their separate git reposiories, the main FireRisk API service [dynamic-frcm](https://github.com/ADA502-FireGuard/dynamic-frcm) and the database service [postgres-frcm](https://github.com/ADA502-FireGuard/postgres-frcm).

-The Docker repository can be found at [DockerHub](https://hub.docker.com/r/alexbringh/fireguard-v-0-1-0/).
+The Docker repository for dynamic-frcm can be found at [DockerHub](https://hub.docker.com/r/alexbringh/fireguard-v-0-1-0/).

-This FireGuard project .... database .... testing .... docker/containerization/orchestration/deployment ...
-CI/CD ...
-RESTful degree (level) ...
-Architecture?

 We currently provide these security measures (HTTPS) and have begun implementing authentication through keycloak....